Group-blind optimal transport to group parity and its constrained variants: Conclusion

 \section{Conclusion}

-We provided new bias repair schemes to mitigate disparate impact, via the technologies of optimal transport, without access to each datapoint's sensitive attribute.
+We provided new bias repair schemes to mitigate disparate impact, via the technologies of optimal transport, without access to each datapoint's protected attribute.
 The limitation is that only one binary attribute is allowed.
-We could further extend these schemes to cases where the sensitive attribute has multiple classes, or extend to the accelerated Dykstra’s algorithm in \cite{chai2022self}.
+We could further extend these schemes to cases where the protected attribute has multiple classes, or extend to the accelerated Dykstra’s algorithm in \cite{chai2022self}.

 \acks{ We would like to acknowledge the contributions of Anthony Quinn and Robert Shorten, who suggested \citep{Quinn2023} to work on fairness repair without the protected attribute, following discussions within the AutoFair project as to the unavailability of the protected attributes in many settings.
 The original contribution of Anthony Quinn and Robert Shorten was to consider ``’research data'' \citep[Slide 23]{Quinn2023}, as in a regulatory sandbox, as a means to repair data-sets with an unavailable protected attribute.
 This insight has been instrumental in deriving Theorem \ref{pro:binary_condition}, which utilises marginals $P^{X_{s_0}},P^{X_{s_1}}$ of the general population.
-We would also like to extend our sincere thanks to Robert Shorten for his subsequent invaluable help, including his suggestion to focus on feature distribution information via unbiased sampling from a wider population and to test the feasibility of our formulation using numerical experiments, as well as his proofreading of the manuscript.
+We would also like to extend our sincere thanks to Robert Shorten for his subsequent invaluable help, including his suggestion to focus on attribute distribution information via unbiased sampling from a wider population and to test the feasibility of our formulation using numerical experiments, as well as his proofreading of the manuscript.
 This work has been done in parallel with the work of \cite{elzayn2023estimating}, whose pre-print appeared in arxiv on October 2nd, 2023, two weeks ahead of the present pre-print.
 This work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101070568.
 This work was also supported by Innovate UK under the Horizon Europe Guarantee; UKRI Reference Number: 10040569 (Human-Compatible Artificial Intelligence with Guarantees (AutoFair)). }